assignments-codex/level-1-assignments/week-8/day-4-breakout-task.md

 #### Goal

-Polish and UX.
+Polish and bugfix.

 #### Steps

-1. Add a title screen or instructions.
+1. Add title or instructions and one accessibility improvement.
-2. Balance speed, spawn rate, or difficulty.
+2. Fix at least one bug.
-3. Fix one bug and one visual issue.
+3. Do a 2-minute peer test and apply one suggestion.